abisha-thapa/next_word_gnn/README.md

 # __Next Word Suggestion using Graph Neural Network__

 ## __Description__
-This is a course research project for _Data Mining_ course.
+This is a research project for _Data Mining_ course.

 __Abstract__